Faraday Depolarization Study of a Radio Galaxy Using LOFAR Two-metre Sky Survey: Data Release 2: The LoTSS DR2 Catalogue and the Selected Source

 A few key parameters of the selected source are listed in Table~\ref{tab:source_simple}.

 Here, RM is the Rotation Measure; P is the linear polarization; \(p_0\) is the fractional polarization; I is the total intensity; \(L_{144}\) is the luminosity at 144 MHz; $\ell$ is the projected linear size; and z is the redshift.
+The total projected linear size of $\sim 335 \, \text{kpc}$ refers to the full jet–lobe structure seen in Stokes I. In this work, however, we model only the polarization from the single $20\arcsec$ beam at the polarized peak, i.e., from the core/inner-jet region, and not from the extended, low-surface-brightness jets.

+The fractional $q(\lambda^{2})$ and $u(\lambda^{2})$ spectra were extracted from the LoTSS--DR2 RM Grid catalogue at the single pixel corresponding to the peak polarized flux density position of the source (20\arcsec\ resolution).
+This represents the polarization properties of the mostly unresolved source as a whole, averaged over the beam.
+Figure \ref{fig:img_LoTSS20} shows the LOFAR image of the analysed source at resolution of $6^{''}$ and $20^{''}$.
+The cyan circle represents the $20^{''}$ resolution beam at the location of the polarized detection.